JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/filelinks.md

 It is possible to have greater flexibility in the naming scheme by using regular expressions for the search.
 In most cases, it should not be necessary though to adapt the given default.

-If you open the preferences (**Options → Preferences → Linked Files**), you will find in the section _Autolink files_ an option called "Use regular expression search".
+If you open the preferences (**File → Preferences → Linked Files**), you will find in the section _Autolink files_ an option called "Use regular expression search".
 Checking this option will allow you to enter your own regular expression for search in the PDF directories.

 ![The linked files preferences](<../.gitbook/assets/preferences-linkedfiles-5.2 (1) (1) (1) (1) (1).png>)